 ‘Not to know what has been transacted in former times is to be always a child.
 If no use is made of the labours of past ages, the world must remain always in the infancy of knowledge,’ said Marcus Tulius Cicero referring to the importance of history.
 This becomes all the more pressing when we consider the fact that ‘The study of the past is becoming the preserve of the private sector.
 Our national story is being privatised, with 48% of independent pupils taking the subject compared with 30% of state school entrants.’
 The decline in the number of state school students taking the subject at GCSE increased under the previous Labour government due largely to schools encouraging students to take ‘softer’ subjects in order to boost their rankings in the increasingly ineffective school league system.
 Underlying this is the implication that most state school students are simply incapable of engaging with history as a discipline.
 This is nothing short of a travesty, history gives young pupils from state backgrounds the opportunity to engage with and discuss the sorts of ideas and principles they aren’t privy to in their every day lives.
 Setting aside the pressing matters of Henry Tudor’s wives, history introduces important concepts such as power, class struggle and justice.
 Depriving children of the opportunity to think in these terms is detrimental to their social aspirations and continued growth as citizens of a modern democracy.
 How do we encourage social mobility and social consciousness if a child from a state school chooses textiles or health and social care because they have been led to believe that their capabilities do not extend beyond this point?

 Muslim children are at an even bigger disadvantage as the Muslim community tends to undervalue the discipline along with other humanities and social science subjects including philosophy, politics and international relations.
 One possible reason for this dismal set of circumstances is the fact that most of us are not raised with an ethos that encourages children to think about their world and ask questions; in fact, a child who thinks too much is deemed a problematic one.
 The lack of appreciation for history in particular lies in the fact that typically, history neither leads to a vocation nor is associated with earning power with its uses not so immediately visible.
-Many history students have to bear with constant retorts such as ‘what can you do with history?’
+Many history students have to bear with constant retorts such as ‘ best binary option broker uk what can you do with history?’

 In looking at the way in which early human societies would pass on knowledge from those before them, we note that this system has been the primary means of transmitting ideas, forging identities and governing societies.
 As a discipline history developed from the times of Herodotus, Thucydides and Leopold Von Ranke with the latter professionalising history with his emphasis on empiricism and critically reading sources.
 This gave way to the developments of creative processes and traditions such as social and feminist historiography that led away from history written by the elites for the elites (the happenings of the elites in European society, namely Kings, Princes and their armies).
 This also changed largely with the appearance of Marxist philosophy, for if ‘the history of all existing society is the history of class struggles’, then where is this in the history books?
 Social historians saw it as their duty to illuminate a history from below, shedding light on the experiences, ideas and struggles of the marginalised masses in society.